microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

 ## Prerequisites

-- The automation for this scenario is designed with the assumption of an existing (brownfield) Ubuntu server is already deployed.
+- The automation for this scenario is designed with the assumption that an existing (brownfield) Ubuntu server is already deployed.
 This can achieved in multiple ways but we recommend using either an [Ubuntu Azure virtual machine](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal) or Ubuntu deployed [using Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/install).

 - Clone the Azure Arc Jumpstart repository